Theshaho/stationd-restart/README.md

 # Stationd-Restart

-A python code that monitors Stationd service on ubuntu and sends it on telegram
+A python code that restarts Stationd service on ubuntu and sends it on telegram

 first of all, create a bot on Telegram using botFather and then write bot token in tg.py as Token variable